-May be shot concurrently with Whitehead, Halford, Wimbledon or Edge or at times booked at the Stats Notice Board on Stickledown.
+Can be shot concurrently with Whitehead, Halford, Wimbledon or Edge, or on First Monday or Tuesday using a pre-booked competition target via NRA Reception.

 Open to full members of the NRA who have paid their subscriptions for the current year.